evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 You can choose between two sound systems on the HiPhi X 4 Seater.

-- With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
+- **SONIC LINE SYSTEM**: This system features nine speakers and delivers a maximum output of 600 watts.
-- With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.
+- **SONIC PRO SYSTEM**: This system features 17 speakers and delivers a maximum output of 600 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 3 USB-A connections as standard.

 ## Lights